MrYsLab/python_banyan/docs/examples_intro.md

 "plug" itself into the backplane when first invoked, ***the backplane must be started before starting any other components.***

-If you forget to start backplane first, the component will raise a RunTimeError exception.
+If you forget to first start the backplane, the component will raise a RunTimeError exception.

 In general, a Banyan application uses a single instance of the backplane.